y330/Rock-Paper-Scissors-AI/README.md

-Work in progress, come back later for a complete jupyter notebook in the [Training](Training) folder.
+This is a work in progress, but you can play against a computer that is random in [rockPaperScic.py](rockPaperScic.py) .